Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 *"Yeah."*

-*"Okay…"*
+*"Okay..."*

 Allison let *Misfit* do her own power-balancing for once, unhooked her seatbelt and ducked through the engineering pressure door into the ship’s staging area.

 One of the more difficult conversations they’d had, months ago before even boarding *Misfit*, had been the question of who would go and who would stay if they needed to survey something hazardous.
-Somebody *had* to stay behind, Jump the ship back to Cimbrean and report if…
+Somebody *had* to stay behind, Jump the ship back to Cimbrean and report if...

 Well. *If*.